-The Google data science interview questions comprise of both behavioral and technical problems.
-Most of the behavioral questions are centered around how the candidate fits in with Google's work culture.
-The technical questions span multiple topics in data science knowledge.
+Google data science interviews include both behavioral and technical problems, covering a range of topics.
+Most Google behavioral questions, for instance, are centered around how well the candidate fits in with Google's work culture.
+On the other hand, Google's technical data science questions span multiple areas, including statistics, machine learning, coding and product sense.

 Google Behavioral Interview Questions

 Behavioral interview questions usually occur during the recruiter screen and throughout the onsite Google interview.
 These types of questions are designed to assess your ability to think on your feet, whether you are the right culture fit for Google, and your ability to communicate ideas.

 Provide concrete examples of what interests you in a job at Google.
 You might talk about your love for Google's data science culture or how the company encourages employees to continuously learn and expand their skills.

 Q2.
 Describe a past data science project you worked on.

 Hint: Tell the interviewer why the project was successful.
 Provide any metrics and positive change you were able to bring about.